Great sculpture in our collections

 An ill-fated monarch’s gilt bust

 The bust was displayed at Whitehall Palace from 1638 but was sold a year after the king's excution for £12 (around £1,242 in today’s money).
-By the 1730s Henry Hoare II (1705-85) had acquired it for Stourhead in Wiltshire, where today it can be seen in the Entrance Hall.
+By the 1730s Henry Hoare II (1705-85) had acquired it for Stourhead in Wiltshire, where it can be seen today.

 Grinling Gibbons' earliest work